Rudolf Hübner

-Rudolf Hübner (29 April 1897 – 28 February 1965) was a German general during World War II.
+Rudolf Erich Edgar Hübner (29 April 1897 – 28 February 1965) was a German general during World War II.
 He was a recipient of the Knight's Cross of the Iron Cross of Nazi Germany.

 Hübner entered the Army during the First World War on 25 July 1916 as a volunteer in the replacement battalion of the Grenadier Regiment "Prince Carl of Prussia" (2nd Brandenburg) No. 12 a.
 In 1916 he came with the 4th Lower Silesian Infantry Regiment No. 51 to the front.
 From 1917 until the end of the war he was with the Sturm Battalion No. 16.
 In this he was promoted to lieutenant on 27 September 1918 and then commanded to an officer's course, where he experienced the end of the war.
-On November 28, 1918 he was released from active service.
+On 28 November 1918 he was released from active service.

 He then began studying dentistry, which he received as a doctor. med. dent.
 Graduating.
 Subsequently Hübner worked as a practical dentist.

 In 1934 he joined as a supplementary officer candidate in the Reichswehr.
 In the spring of 1935 he was employed as a company commander in the supplementary battalion Oppeln A (later supplementary battalion 41) and appointed on 1 June 1935 supplementary officer.
 On July 15, 1936 followed in the course of the upgrade of the Wehrmacht its acquisition into active service.
 On March 1, 1937, he was appointed chief of the 6th Company in Infantry Regiment 18.

 In the mobilization before the Second World War, he was appointed company commander in the Infantry Regiment 167, which belonged to the 86th Infantry Division, appointed.
 In late January 1940, he was appointed commander of the Second Battalion of the Infantry Regiment 529 and promoted to Major on 1 March 1940.
 The battalion he led in the Western campaign, which ended on June 22, 1940 with the capitulation of France.
 On April 1, 1942, he was promoted to lieutenant colonel.
 On April 9, 1942 he was charged with the leadership of the 529th Infantry Regiment, which belonged to the 299th Infantry Division.
 On August 26, 1942, he was appointed commander of the 529th Infantry Regiment.
 From its renaming in October 1942, he was commander of the Grenadier Regiment 529th On December 1, 1942 he was promoted to colonel.
 On April 21, 1943, he was awarded the German Cross in Gold.
 In May 1943, Hübner issued his memorandum on military education (Title: What do we fight for?), which was distributed to the officer corps by the Wehrmacht High Command (OKW) with 300,000 copies.
 On July 1, 1943, he gave his command and was transferred to the Führerreserve.
 In September 1943 he was transferred to the army personnel office.
 From spring 1944 he was commanded to the National Socialist command staff of the OKW (see National Socialist management officer).